k2view-academy/K2View-Academy/articles/15_web_services/11_response_codes.md

 <td width="500pxl" valign="top" >
 <p>The 201 (Created) status code indicates that the request has been fulfilled and has resulted in one or more new resources being created.</p>
 <p>The primary resource created by the request is identified by either a Location header field in the response or, if no Location field is received, by the effective request URI.</p>
 <p>The 201 response payload typically describes and links to the resource(s) created.
-See&nbsp;<a href="https://tools.ietf.org/html/rfc7231#section-7.2">Section 7.2</a>&nbsp;for a discussion of the meaning and purpose of validator header fields, such as ETag and Last-Modified, in a 201 response.</p>
+See&nbsp;<a href="https://tools.ietf.org/html/rfc7231#section-7.2">Section 7.2</a>&nbsp; of <strong>Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content</strong> document for a discussion of the meaning and purpose of validator header fields, such as ETag and Last-Modified, in a 201 response.</p>
 </td>
 </tr>
 <tr>